Lagarde says ECB is making good progress in overhauling strategy | ExBulletin

 Lagarde says ECB is making good progress in overhauling strategy

+Subscribe to the New Economy Daily newsletter, follow us @economy and subscribe to our Podcast.

-European Central Bank President Christine Lagarde said her board of governors was making good progress on talks about the institution’s biggest overhaul in nearly two decades.
+European Central Bank President Christine Lagarde said her board of governors was making “good progress” in discussions on the institution’s biggest overhaul in nearly two decades.

 The entire board met in person this weekend for the first time since the start of the pandemic.
 Talks in Taunus, Germany aim to re-equip the ECB for the 21st century, with a new inflation target, better ways of measuring the economy, and an agreement on how to deal with issues like climate change and inequalities.